Last Updated May 6, 2021.

 For the academic year ending June 30, 2021, the guidance remains the same as the guidelines published in 2020, and the number of available away rotations will vary widely by institution, specialty, and program.
 Each program decided, based on its own community’s experience with COVID-19 and the changes that experience brings to the clinical learning environments, whether it could offer any rotations to visiting students at all this past year.
 Under some conditions, students from one geographic location who are invited into a facility in another location could increase the likelihood of carrying an infection into the host institution or community, or from the host institution to the student’s home site and community.
 It is likely that the number of away rotations offered to students this past year was less than in the past.
 In addition, guidance from several specialty and program director groups urged limitations for away rotations for this cycle (refer to the ERAS list of specialty statements).
 For academic year 2021-2022, each College of Osteopathic Medicine (COM) can allow all students to do one away rotation, regardless of the specialty or availability in-system, as long as travel is safe.
 A student can be permitted to do more than one rotation if the additional away rotations are necessary for the student to meet curricular, graduation, or accreditation requirements as determined by the COM.

 How many away rotations are recommended?

-To prioritize the safety of the community, patients, and learners, the Coalition WG recommends that students be permitted to do one (1) away rotation, beginning August 1, as specified in the final report.
+To prioritize the safety of the community, patients, and learners, the Coalition work group recommends that students be permitted to do one away rotation, beginning Aug.
+1, as specified in the final report.
 Students are encouraged to work closely with their medical school advisors to determine how many, if any, additional away rotations are recommended for their individual circumstances.
 Programs are encouraged by the guidelines to ask students about additional away rotations.